cea-hpc/modules/doc/source/module.rst

   sub-command when changing this configuration option from its default value.
   See :envvar:`MODULES_PAGER` description for details.

+ .. mconfig:: protected_envvars

+  Prevents any modification of listed environment variables (colon `:` separator).

+  This configuration option is unset by default.
+The :envvar:`MODULES_PROTECTED_ENVVARS` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_PROTECTED_ENVVARS` description for details.

+  .. only:: html

+     .. versionadded:: 5.2

  .. mconfig:: quarantine_support

   Defines if code for quarantine mechanism support should be generated in